dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 <!-- ---------------------------------------------------------------------- -->
-<h2 class="section-heading">Google's Rules of Machine Learning</h2>
+<h2 class="section-heading" id="rules">Google's Rules of Machine Learning</h2>

-Google has published their machine learning best practices (<a href="https://developers.google.com/machine-learning/guides/rules-of-ml/">Rules of Machine Learning</a>) with tonnes of wisdom.
+Google has published their machine learning best practices (<a href="https://developers.google.com/machine-learning/guides/rules-of-ml/">Rules of Machine Learning</a>) and has deep wisdom.

 These 4 points are recommended when starting to productionise ML: